 The particle number concentrations from the EEPS are given in Figure III-22 and III-23 for the total regeneration time and for the early high mass emission period, respectively, and these results are quite similar to the first regeneration of the 2007 DPF, Test1(a).
 The particle volume concentrations at early time from the EEPS are shown in Figure III-24, and it is clear that the large volume or mass region exceeds the capacity of the EEPS's channel range.
 Both the EEPS particle number and particle volume concentration contours can be seen simultaneously in Figure III-25, where the z-axis is particle number concentration and the contours are the particle volume concentrations.
-At early times in Figure III-25 the particle volume concentrations contours are very large, and at latter times the particle number concentrations are large.
+At early times in Figure III-25 the particle volume concentrations are large.
 It can be seen from Figure III-25 that there are significant particle volume contributions at latter times from the large number of small particles.
 Also, the problem of the EEPS losing channels due exceeding maximum channel capacity can be seen in Figure III-25 in the approximate diameter range 60 to 100 nm.